NEU-REAL/TEPR/README.md

 This is the official repository for TEPR.
 Here, we provide a more detailed description of our TI-FRD dataset.

+Sample ROS bag files and processed data are available on Google Drive and Baidu Netdisk.

 <div align="center">
   Some examples from the TI-FRD dataset, showing campus scenes with diverse layouts and structures.
   <img src="images/TI-FRD Thermal Images.png" width="100%">